FMCalisto/Frogger/README.md

 3. The wheels of the car can be created using the torus.

-4. Some of the functions the study:
+4. Some of the study functions:

 ```
 - GlViewport, glMatrixMode, glOrtho